The Art of Simplicity – 40 Accessible Activist Activities

 - Watch a PBS Read-Along with Christian Robinson or the Obamas.

-- Tune into some toons featuring black characters like The Proud Family, Motown Magic, and Stephen Universe.
+- Tune in to some toons featuring Black characters like The Proud Family, Motown Magic, and Esme & Roy.

 When you’ve got money burning a hole in your pocket

-- Order take-out from a black-owned restaurant (Chicago specific).
+- Make sure your next meal is from a Black-owned restaurant (Chicago specific).

 - Donate to a national or state-specific bail fund.